fleetdm/fleet/handbook/company/communications.md

 4. Accept or discard
   - Listen and consider all feedback, then decide to accept or discard.
   - The decision to react to the feedback is entirely up to the recipient.

+> When delivering feedback, you can also use the [other person's personality type](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0&range=AA1) as [a guide](https://drive.google.com/file/d/1iWHYJzc6WKdR95GBFAvjumouh0ej2DQM/view).
+For example, when delivering feedback to a ["type 1" personality](https://www.enneagraminstitute.com/type-1/), it helps to focus on minimizing the extent to which the person spirals into self-blame.
+In contrast, when delivering feedback to a ["type 7" personality](https://www.enneagraminstitute.com/type-7/), it is better to focus on being sensitive to the person's tendency to avoid negative emotions and reframe things positively.

 ## Equipment
 Fleet provides laptops and YubiKey security keys for core team members to use while working at Fleet.
 As soon as an offer is accepted, Business Operations will reach out to the new team member to start this process and will work with the new team member to get their equipment requested and shipped to them on time.
 From time to time, team members need to purchase additional equipment in the interest of the company.